ChalmersPhua00/Robotic-Tank/README.md

 * Motor moves forward when the face detected is below a certain size

 ### Executing program
-* On Pi's terminal enter "sudo raspi-config", then go to Interfacing Options to enable camera, SSH, and VNC.
+* On Pi's terminal enter "sudo raspi-config", then go to Interfacing Options to enable SSH and VNC.
 * Make sure both computer and pi are connected to the same network.
 * Use command "libcamera-hello -t 0" to check if camera is working.